Skip to main content

 What Is the Purpose of This Test?

-The test is a focused evaluation, a direct question posed to the to determine its functional capacity.
+The test is a focused evaluation, a direct question posed to the pituitary gland to determine its functional capacity.
 The body’s systems are deeply interconnected.
 A deficiency in one area can have cascading effects on energy levels, body composition, and overall health.
 Therefore, understanding the output of the pituitary is a foundational step in building a complete picture of your metabolic health.

 A growth hormone stimulation test is a diagnostic tool used to measure the pituitary gland’s ability to secrete growth hormone under controlled medical conditions.